The News Effect | The Verification Layer: Why Trusted News is a Brand’s Greatest Superpower

 In conversation with the editors of our mastheads and our talented journalists – on The Sydney Morning Herald, The Age and The Australian Financial Review – we pull back the curtain on how they curate news for the modern reader, anchored in the latest ThinkNewsBrands 'News Nation' data.

-Hear more from Nine Publishing's Managing Director Tory Maguire and Commercial Director Ashleigh Thomas as they run through what to expect.
+Hear from Nine Publishing's Managing Director Tory Maguire and Commercial Director Ashleigh Thomas as they run through what to expect.

 Episode One //